koddr/useful-playbooks/docs/create_ssl.md

 ## 📺 Media

-A list of articles and video lessons, where `new_server` playbook is used:
+A list of articles and video lessons, where `create_ssl` playbook is used:

 - It's empty for now... 😐